toopazo/airflow/README.md

 # airflow

 Airflow is a pet project showing my work on **Face Recognition from video**.
 This repo holds the code, installation and instructions.
-The idea behind this project is explained [in this article](https://toopazo.github.io/face-recognition-challenge/) (in Spanish) of [my website](https://toopazo.github.io).
+The idea behind this project is explained [in this article](https://toopazo.github.io/face-recognition-challenge/) (in Spanish).
+In [my website](https://toopazo.github.io) I have similar articles about technology, control of dynamical systems, math, AI, and philosophy.

 ## What am I trying to do?

-There are many similar projects, some of them are paid other are not.
+There are many similar projects, some of them are paid others are not.
 Here are some results after searching for "face recognition from video".
 - https://www.youtube.com/watch?v=FavHtxgP4l4
 - https://www.corsight.ai/
 - https://www.sentiveillance.com/face-algorithm/